bottler/iisignature/examples/README.rst

 ``python setup.py build_ext --inplace`` in the root of the tree, because they append ``..`` to the ``PYTHONPATH``.

+All the other files are freestanding programs.

+* freehand_draw.py prints out log signatures of paths you draw freehand with the mouse.

+* innerProductLogSig.py shows how to find the L2 inner product of the tensor-space-expanded versions of log signatures when they are not tensor-space-expanded.

 * leak_check.py runs functions from iisignature many times - I can watch memory usage while this happens to try to diagnose memory leaks.

-* innerProductLogSig.py shows how to find the L2 inner product of the tensor-space-expanded versions of log signatures when they are not tensor-space-expanded.

 * protectedRotinvExperiment.py shows how you might, on Windows and Linux, experiment with high levels of some calculation (rotational invariants in this case) without fear you will stall your computer by eating all your RAM.

-The *Mathematica* folder contains some signature related Mathematica stuff.
+The **Mathematica** folder contains some signature related Mathematica stuff.